krzsztfwtk/LoL_AI_Runes_Recommendation/README.md

 ![Red side](images/example41.png)
 **Even higher Ignite probability** on red side.
 Red side bot lane is harder to gank and offers better tri-brush control which reduces the need for defensive summoner spells.

-Remember that model outputs are statistical recommendations taken from patterns in the training dataset.
-They can reflect oddities in the data (e.g. unusually high probability for an off-meta keystone in rare configurations).
-Treat those as prompts to investigate, not absolute rules.

 ---

 ## Limitations

 - Predictions are statistical patterns from training data, not absolute rules
 - Unusual probabilities (like >100%) in rare drafts reflect strong statistical signals but may also indicate data quirks
-- Bans are UI-only and don't modify model inputs
 - AI was trained to predict only what Korean Grandmaster+ players would pick.
 It does not really understand what the perks of each rune are.

 ---